Integer complexity: Stability and self-similarity: Preliminaries

 \begin{defn} Given a low-defect pair $(f,C)$ (say of degree $r$) and a number $N$, we will say that $(f,C)$ \emph{efficiently $3$-represents} $N$ if there exist nonnegative integers $n_1,\ldots,n_r$ such that

 We will say $(\xpdd{f},C)$ efficiently $3$-represents $N$ if there exist $n_1,\ldots,n_{r+1}$ such that

-More generally, we will also say $f$ $3$-represents $N$ if there exist nonnegative integers $n_1,\ldots,n_r$ such that $N=f(3^{n_1},\ldots,3^{n_r})$. and similarly with $\xpdd{f}$. \end{defn}
+More generally, we will also say $f$ $3$-represents $N$ if there exist nonnegative integers $n_1,\ldots,n_r$ such that $N=f(3^{n_1},\ldots,3^{n_r})$, and similarly with $\xpdd{f}$. \end{defn}

 Note that if $(f,C)$ (or $(\xpdd{f},C)$) efficiently $3$-represents some $N$, then $(f,\cpx{f})$ (respectively, $(\xpdd{f},\cpx{f})$ efficiently $3$-represents $N$, which means that in order for $(f,C)$ (or $(\xpdd{f},C)$ to $3$-represent anything efficiently at all, we must have $C=\cpx{f}$.
 However it is still worth using low-defect pairs rather than just low-defect polynomials since we may not always know $\cpx{f}$.
-In our applications here, where we want to compute things, taking the time to compute $\cpx{f}$, rather than just making do with an upper bound, may not be desirable.
+In our applications here, where we wish to perform computations by means of these objects, taking the time to compute $\cpx{f}$, rather than just making do with an upper bound, may not be desirable.

 For this reason it makes sense to use ``$f$ efficiently $3$-represents $N$'' to mean ``some $(f,C)$ efficiently $3$-represents $N$'' or equivalently ``$(f,\cpx{f})$ efficiently $3$-reperesents $N$''.
 Similarly with $\xpdd{f}$.